 This is a Halloween trick or treating horror story.
-If you are of a nervous disposition or HORROR or creepy stories freak you out, it’s probably best that you page down and skip to the next post on our site.
+If you are of a nervous disposition or if HORROR or creepy stories freak you out, it’s probably best that you page down and skip to the next post on our site.

-If, however you continue and enjoy this story, please share this post to get the word around and encourage me to write more horror stories.
+If, however, you continue reading and enjoy this story, please share this post to help more people to see the story and encourage me to write more horror stories.
 I do hope you enjoy this and feedback is always welcomed if you would like to leave us a comment.

 This was to be the first time that I had been allowed to go trick or treating at Halloween and I was just about as excited as a young boy could be.
 Little did I know however that this day would change my life forever.

-I can still vaguely remember the year before, throwing a tantrum at not being allowed to join my older brother, but it did me no good.
+I can still vaguely remember the year before, throwing a tantrum at not being allowed to join my older brother Billy, but it did me no good.
 I just had to suffer watching him dress up in his fancy dress costume and go around the neighborhood with his friends.

 But this year was different though.
 I was deemed old enough now to join in with the trick or treating festivities, and oh boy was I ready.